dart-lab/manual/docs/induction.md

 Hybrid working is a mix of on campus and off campus working and is not constrained by one specific location, for example an office or home workplace.

+If you want a hybrid working model you should discuss this with your live manager.

 ## How to request annual leave

 \[needs updating with info about People & Money\]